VictorCiechovicz/next-auth-prisma/README.md

 # ****🔐 Next Auth****

- This application is base project to auth using Next.js 13 and Next Auth.
+ This application is base project to auth using Next.js 13, Prima, MongoDb and Next Auth.
 This application was created for the purpose of studies.

 ## ****✨ Stacks****